H4ZE5/GT-MP-Animator-Resource/README.md

 # GT-MP-Animator-Resource

-This resource is made for GT-MP platform.
-This Animator resource lets you play all animations avaliable in this list: https://wiki.gt-mp.net/index.php?title=Animations
+Animator resource is made for GT-MP platform, it lets you play all animations avaliable in this list: https://wiki.gt-mp.net/index.php?title=Animations

 It's a very simple but useful script.
 Searching through the animations list is like looking for needle in the haystack, considering about 2/5 of all anims cannot be applied to ped and 1/2 of those you wouldn't really find use for.
 It's a great solution if you don't want to install any mods to view anims.
 Just include the file and preview!
 Save included.